-(a) providers of consumer and customer communications in areas such as:
+(a) Providers of consumer and customer communications in areas such as:

-(i) digital and social media communications;
+(i) Digital and social media communications;

-(ii) customer care; and
+(ii) Customer care; and

-(iii) marketing research;
+(iii) Marketing research;

-(b) providers of logistical services;
+(b) Providers of logistical services;

-(c) providers of IT services in areas such as:
+(c) Providers of IT services in areas such as:

-(i) website development and website management;
+(i) Website development and website management;

-(ii) website hosting;
+(ii) Website hosting;

-(iv) providers of data analytics tools;
+(iv) Data analytics tools;

-(v) providers of generic IT services;
+(v) Generic IT services;

-(vi) application development; and
+(vi) Application development; and

-(vii) payment processors;
+(vii) Payment processors;

-(e) companies that assist us in our marketing, advertising and promotional activities, such as, to help us with our mobile marketing and to track, measure and analyse the success of our advertising and marketing (for more, see section 4.8 below); and
+(e) Companies that assist us in our marketing, advertising and promotional activities, such as, to help us with our mobile marketing and to track, measure and analyse the success of our advertising and marketing (for more, see section 4.8 below); and

-(f) providers of legal and professional services (including auditors).
+(f) Providers of legal and professional services (including auditors).

 4.4 We will also disclose your personal data to third parties:

-(a) where it is in our legitimate interests to do so to run, grow and develop our business:
+(a) Where it is in our legitimate interests to do so to run, grow and develop our business:

-(i) if we sell or buy any business or assets, we may disclose your personal data to the prospective seller or buyer of such business or assets;
+(i) If we sell or buy any business or assets, we may disclose your personal data to the prospective seller or buyer of such business or assets;

-(ii) if substantially all of our or any of our group companies' assets are acquired by a third party, in which case personal data held by us will be one of the transferred assets;
+(ii) If substantially all of our or any of our group companies' assets are acquired by a third party, in which case personal data held by us will be one of the transferred assets;

-(b) if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, any lawful request from government or law enforcement officials and as may be required to meet national security or law enforcement requirements or prevent illegal activity;
+(b) If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, any lawful request from government or law enforcement officials and as may be required to meet national security or law enforcement requirements or prevent illegal activity;

-(d) to protect the rights, property, or safety of ZENB, our staff, our customers or other persons.
+(d) To protect the rights, property, or safety of ZENB, our staff, our customers or other persons.
 This may include exchanging personal data with other organisations for the purposes of fraud protection.